Agoric/agoric-sdk/packages/governance/README.md

 the governed contract's publicFacet, creatorFacet, instance, and `voteOnParamChange()`, which the contract's owner should treat as powerful.

+### Governing Electorates

 In order to allow the Electorate that controls the ContractGovernor to change, the Electorate is a required parameter in all governed contracts.
 Invitations are an unusual kind of managed parameter.
 Most parameters are copy-objects that don't carry any power.
-Since invitations convey rights, their representation in the terms object is only as the invitation's amount.
-The actual invitation must be passed as a private argument to the contract.
+Since invitations convey rights, only the invitation's amount appears in `terms`.
+The actual invitation must be passed  to the contract using `privateArg`.
 This combination makes it possible for clients to see what the invitation is for, but only the contract has the ability to exercise it.
-Similarly, when there will be a vote to change the Electorate (or any other Invitation-valued parameter), observers can see the amount, and reviewers can see that the actual invitation will only be exercised if/when the vote is successful.
+Similarly, when there will be a vote to change the Electorate (or any other Invitation-valued parameter), observers can see the amount.
+When contracts are written so the handling of the ParamManager is clearly limited, reviewers can see that the actual invitation will only be exercised if/when the vote is successful.

 ### ParamManager